Dr Asli Ozcelik Olcay

-Asli is a member of the Glasgow Human Rights Network.
-She was previously a Guest Lecturer and Research Assistant at the University of Glasgow.
-Having conducted part of her doctoral research at the European University Institute as a Visiting Researcher, she was awarded her PhD by the University of Glasgow in 2018.
-She holds an LLM degree in International Law from Newnham College, University of Cambridge and an LLB from Bilkent University in Turkey.
+Asli was awarded her PhD in Law by the University of Glasgow in 2018.
+She holds an LLM in International Law from Newnham College, University of Cambridge, and an LLB from Bilkent University in Turkey.

 Public International Law in general.

 In particular: Peace-making and international law, humanitarian-peace-development nexus, collective security, statehood and self-determination, non-state actors, transitional justice, post-conflict constitution-making.